velharsha/k8s-homework/README.md

 - The built image is already included in the deployment file so no need to make any chnages to the image.

+### You can also deploy the app using the Helm chart with below commands

+    $ cd k8s-worker/

+     $ helm install test-userpai -f ./test-userapi/values.yaml ./test-userapi/ -n test-userapi

 **Step 1:** To deploy the application